mateusznasewicz/movie-recommendation-system/clustering.md

 7.Collaborative filtering recommendation based on fuzzy clustering of user preferences

-8. A movie rating prediction system of user propensity analysis based on collaborative filtering and fuzzy system
+8.A movie rating prediction system of user propensity analysis based on collaborative filtering and fuzzy system